CSS only image gallery

 outline: none;

-This is of course only a suggestion of design, it can be adjusted to fit perfectly your needs.
+This is, of course, only a design suggestion; it can be adjusted to fit your needs perfectly.

 Making it interactive #